 ‘The protective mechanisms are so strong that researchers suggested vitamin D3 should be considered among the prime (if not the primary) non-pharmacological agents to protect against sub-lethal low radiation damage and, particularly, radiation-induced cancer.‘

-Note to self: Should you choose to explore supplementation, seek out a qualified Naturopath or Integrative practitioner who will be able to guide you along this track.
+NB: Should you choose to explore supplementation, seek out a qualified Naturopath or Integrative practitioner who will be able to guide you along this track.
 Please also remember to consult with your specialist regarding any ‘proposed supplements‘ prior to commencement, to ensure there are no contraindications with your Oncologist prescribed treatment plan.